Shrinking SSL certificate lifespans are here. Manual management won’t keep up.

 • March 15, 2029: Final enforcement of the 47-day maximum lifespan

-This change, supported by Sectigo—a leading certificate authority— and major browsers like Apple and Google, marks a turning point for digital certificate management.
-Organizations will now need to renew certificates nearly every month, an unsustainable pace without an automated solution
+This change marks a turning point for digital certificate management.
+Organizations will now need to renew certificates nearly every month, an unsustainable pace without an automated solution.

-This shift will dramatically increase the operational workload, leading to:
+The shift to 47-day lifespans will dramatically increase the operational workload, leading to:

 • 12x more certificates to manage